plone/volto/README.md

 Volto is actively developed since 2017.
 It has been used in production since 2018 on numerous websites.
 See [Awesome Volto](https://github.com/collective/awesome-volto#websites-built-with-volto) to add your website to the growing list.

+## Contributing

+To contribute to the Volto project by writing code, documentation, translations, and so on, please read [Contributing to Plone](https://6.docs.plone.org/contributing/index.html) and [Contributing to Volto](https://6.docs.plone.org/volto/contributing/index.html).

+For newcomers to Volto, Plone, or open source software, you must read and follow [First-time contributors](https://6.docs.plone.org/contributing/first-time.html).

+Since December 2023, this repository has a monorepo structure.
+Volto itself is treated as a library and you can find it in the `packages/volto` folder.

 ## Contributors